 “Our data processing inefficiencies lead to inconsistency across analytics and data science efforts, impacting our ability to deliver the right message to the right customer at the right time,” said Krish Kuruppath, Senior Vice President at Publicis Groupe.

 Once the team implemented Azure Databricks, the unification of data — from ETL to running ML models — changed everything.
 With native integration with Microsoft Azure and its entire tech stack, Databricks is easy to manage and takes just minutes to get started.
-It provides the Publicis team with a unified data analytics platform that simplifies infrastructure management, accelerates big data processing, and boosts data team productivity at scale.
+It provides the Publicis team with a Lakehouse platform that simplifies infrastructure management, accelerates big data processing, and boosts data team productivity at scale.
 The data engineers at Publicis were able to scale both memory and write optimized clusters to process over 2.5 billion transactions with ease.

 In terms of collaboration, Databricks’s interactive notebooks improved productivity by allowing data scientists and analysts to not only share notebooks, but also do ad-hoc experimentation, train and score models, and operationalize them.
 At the same time, Delta Lake helped to enable the delivery of consistent data across reads and write, which meant that upsert was easily handled, as was the consolidation of both real-time and batch data.